BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ## 4. Software Design <a id='sec4'></a>

-The architecture section defines three components for the SAA: the core system, the solver and the UI.
+The architecture section defines three components for the SAA: the CS, the solver and the UI.
-The solver is formed by a pack of modules (i.e. SAMMs).
+1. The SP handles the structural analyses computations.
-The UI is composed of three sub-components: the tree, the forms and the FE display.
+2. The UI is composed of three sub-components: the tree, the forms and the FE display.
-The system is responsible from the memory and state management, MySQL DB interactions, frontend-backend interactions, etc.
+3. The CS is responsible from the memory and state management, MySQL DB interactions, frontend-backend interactions, etc.

 ### 4.1.
 The UI <a id='sec41'></a>